 landing writing off the aircraft.
 It would not be until December of that year when, using the same engine as the first prototype the 1,375-hp Bristol Hercules II, the second prototype

-flew and by the time the first production example took to the skies on the 7th May 1940 the engines were changed to 1,595-hp Hercules XIs and three months later the Stirling began to
+flew and by the time the first production example took to the skies on the 7th May 1940 the engines were changed to 1,595-hp Hercules XIs and three months later on the 3rd August the Stirling began to

 replace the Vickers Wellingtons of No.7 Squadron based at Leeming.
 Production of the Stirling would then

 be disrupted when on the 15th August 1940, at the height of the Battle of Britain, the Shorts factory in Rochester is bombed by the Luftwaffe, meaning production of the type suffers for the